-The FDA regulatory clearance process is expensive, time-consuming and uncertain, and the failure to obtain and maintain required regulatory clearances and approvals could prevent us from commercializing our products.
+The FDA regulatory clearance process is extensive and dynamic, and the failure to obtain and maintain required regulatory clearances and approvals could prevent us from commercializing our products.

-Before we can introduce a new device or a new use of or a claim for an existing device in the U.S., we must generally obtain clearance from the FDA, unless an exemption from premarket review or an alternative procedure, such as a de novo risk-based classification or a humanitarian device exemption, applies.
-The FDA clearance and approval processes for medical devices are expensive, time-consuming and uncertain.
+Before we can introduce a new device or a new claim for an existing device in the U.S., we must generally obtain clearance or approval from the FDA, unless an exemption from premarket review or an alternative clearance or approval procedure applies.
+The process of obtaining and maintaining FDA clearances and approvals for our medical devices could require a significant period of time, require the expenditure of substantial resources, involve rigorous clinical testing and post-market surveillance, require changes to our products or result in limitations on the indicated uses of our products.

-We may make changes to our cleared devices without seeking additional clearances or approvals if we determine such clearances or approvals are not necessary and document the basis for that conclusion.
-However, the FDA may disagree with our determination or may require additional information, including clinical data, to be submitted before a determination is made, in which case we may be required to delay the introduction and marketing of our modified products, redesign our products, conduct clinical trials to support any modifications and pay significant regulatory fines or penalties.
+We may make changes to our cleared or approved devices without seeking additional clearances or approvals if we determine such clearances or approvals are not necessary and document the basis for that conclusion.
+However, the FDA may disagree with our determination or may require additional information, including clinical data, to be submitted before a determination is made, in which case we may be required to delay the introduction and marketing of our modified products, redesign our products, conduct clinical trials to support any modifications or pay significant regulatory fines or penalties.
 In addition, the FDA may not approve or clear our products for the indications that are necessary or desirable for successful commercialization.

-Further, the FDA may change its clearance and approval policies, adopt additional regulations or revise existing regulations, or take other actions which may prevent or delay approval or clearance of our products under development or impact our ability to modify our currently cleared products on a timely basis.
-Delays in receipt of, or failure to obtain, regulatory clearances for any product enhancements or new products we develop would result in delayed or no realization of revenue from such product enhancements or new products and in substantial additional costs, which could decrease our profitability.
+Further, the FDA may change its clearance and approval policies, adopt additional regulations or revise existing regulations, or take other actions which may prevent or delay approval or clearance of our products or impact our ability to modify our currently cleared products on a timely basis.
+Additionally, the recent reductions in the FDA workforce imposed by the administration of President Trump could cause delays in the product approval or clearance process of the FDA.
+Delays in receipt of, or failure to obtain, regulatory clearances or approvals for any product enhancements or new products we develop could result in delayed or no realization of revenue from such product enhancements or new products and in substantial additional costs, which could decrease our profitability.

-In addition, we are required to continue to comply with applicable FDA and other regulatory requirements once we have obtained clearance or approval for a product, including good manufacturing practices, timely adverse event reporting and other post-market requirements.
+In addition, we are required to continue to comply with applicable FDA and other regulatory requirements once we have obtained clearance or approval for a product, including good manufacturing practices, timely adverse event reporting, completion of required post-market studies, timely annual and other periodic reports, submission of significant changes and other post-market requirements.
 We cannot provide assurance that we will comply with all of these requirements or successfully maintain the clearances or approvals we have received or may receive in the future.
-The loss of previously received clearances or approvals, or the failure to comply with existing or future regulatory requirements, could also have a material adverse effect on our business.
+The loss of previously received clearances or approvals, or the failure to comply with existing or future regulatory requirements, could have a material adverse effect on our business.

 Our products are subject to regulation in foreign countries in which we sell them.
-We have expended significant resources and experienced delays in obtaining foreign approvals and clearances and we will likely continue to incur significant expense, and experience delays and uncertainty, as we seek to obtain further approvals or clearances.
+We have expended significant resources and experienced delays in obtaining foreign approvals and clearances and we will likely continue to incur significant expense, and experience delays, as we seek to obtain further approvals or clearances.